himanshusankhala04/SudokuPYGAME/README.md

 # SudokuPYGAME
-Sudoku app using backtracking approach
+Sudoku app using backtracking approach.
 This app is build in python using pygame library also developed automate checker for game using backtracking algorithm.

 Features Implemented :